Origins of Swing Dancing

 Below is a very brief explanation outlining of the origins of Swing Dancing.

-Swing Dancing originated in Harlem, New York City in the late 1920s.
-It continued its popularity through to the late 1940s.
-The Swing Dance style that was widely danced was called Lindy Hop.
-The rhythms in Lindy Hop match the Jazz music swing beat.
-So you might say the two go hand in hand.
-The Savoy Ballroom in Harlem was a haven for Black Americans to dance Lindy Hop and connect with the brilliant original Jazz musicians.
-Chick Webb, Ella Fitzgerald, just to name a few, all played at the Savoy Ballroom.
+The Savoy Ballroom in Harlem was a place for Black Americans to dance Lindy Hop and connect with the brilliant Jazz musicians.
+Chick Webb, Ella Fitzgerald, Count Basie, Erskine Hawkins & Terry Gibbs Orchestra (see the marquee in the photo below), just to name a few, played at the Savoy Ballroom.
 The Savoy Ballroom was famous for its ‘Battle of the Bands’ where two Jazz bands would face off against each other in the ultimate Jazz music showdown.
-A dance troupe called Whitey's Lindy Hoppers performed swing dance around the world and featured dancers such as Frankie Manning, Norma Miller, Willa Mae Ricker, Al Minns, Leon James- just to name a few!

 b28717d09d91d3a6455f25c482de3a15.jpg